 As a gifted master artist who paints landscapes and portraits in the traditional oil medium, Sfara uses a variety of mediums for her sculpture.
 She turns her creations in Lucite with semi-precious gemstones to the age-old process of bronze into treasures.
 The Lucite animals have the remarkable quality of utilizing light to an extremely high reflection and refraction.

-My sculptures offer a glimpse into the lives and feelings of the gods and goddesses from Greek mythology.
-Their stories inspired me to capture their essence in the exaggerated expressions and physicality of my statues.
-I prefer art that helps uplift, which is why I incorporate humor into most of my work.
-The sculptors also invite the viewers to become involved by creating their own story about each character.
+Sfara’s bronze sculptures offer a glimpse into the lives’ and feelings’ of the gods and goddesses from Greek mythology.
+Their stories inspired Sfara to capture their essence in the exaggerated expressions and physicality of the statues.
+She gravitates to uplifting experiences, which is why Sfara incorporates personality and humor with which her audience can readily identify.
+The sculptures also invite the viewers to become involved by creating their own story about each character.

 Sfara is also a pioneer in multi-sensory kinetic art.
 It is a medium for storytelling with numerous educational benefits.
 They incorporate motion, music, and sensory stimulation with the element of anticipation/surprise.
 Sfara’s choice of subject matter is a reflective of her love of life.
 Her artwork demonstrates a true appreciation of the world and its natural wonders.